Getting Started with Ax AI Providers and Models

 - Model mapping: preset

-replaces the key - Tuning:
+modelreplaces the key - Tuning:

-- Provider extras (Gemini):
+maxTokens,temperature,topP,topK, penalties,stopSequences,n,stream - Provider extras (Gemini):

-is mapped to Ax’s levels automatically;includeThoughts
+config.thinking.thinkingTokenBudgetis mapped to Ax’s levels automatically;includeThoughtsmaps toshowThoughts

 You can still override per-request: